Graduate and Postdoc Trainees

 Devin Zysling

 Devin ZyslingDevin’s predoctoral research focused on the physiological mechanisms underlying seasonal variation in immune response.
 She characterized energetic trade-offs between reproduction and immune function, using the Siberian hamster (Phodopus sungorus), a small, seasonally breeding mammal that requires long days (LD) for reproductive activity.
-Devin received her PhD in 2008 and is currently Director of Regulatory & Clinical Affairs at Rheonix, Inc.
+Devin received her PhD in 2008 and is currently Senior Director, Regulatory Affairs CDx at LabCorp.

 Postdoctoral Trainees